 This seems extreme and very narrow-minded, and I would have thought so when I first read it, except for the fact that half a century of trying one "yoga" method after another had proved to be pointless.
 When I read the life and teachings of Sri Gajanana Maharaj-the teachings of the authentic Nath Yogi Sampradaya-both Maharaj and his words were a complete revelation to me.
 All the false yoga methods I had tried and the false gurus I had followed had a common basis: ignorance of real yoga.
 When I read about Maharaj and read his simple yet profound words it was an inexpressible relief.
 It only took about five minutes of doing Soham Yoga for me to realize that I had found something completely different from ever before.
-And even now every meditation is a revelation of the rightness of Soham Yoga.
-Everything I had done before I saw as insubstantial and even childish.
+And even now every meditation is a revelation of the rightness of Soham sadhana.
+There are no words to adequately describe the experience of Soham Yoga.
+Everything I had done before I saw as insubstantial and even childish-as were my experiences from the various practices.